hellowac/mapnik-wiki-zh-cn/MacInstallation_Optional.md

 Install the Mapnik WMS dependencies if you wish to use the WMS (Web Mapping Service) server (Otherwise optional).

- * More details see in the new dedicated repository (https://github.com/mapnik/OGCServer)
+ * More details available in the new dedicated repository (https://github.com/mapnik/OGCServer)

 ```sh
     wget ftp://xmlsoft.org/libxml2/libxml2-2.7.6.tar.gz